christianalfoni/christianalfoni.github.io/_posts/2014-09-08-jquery-as-a-framework-could-that-work.md

 So FLUX is great and with React JS as your component tool you have a very good setup.
 My issues with React JS though is the philosphy of rerendering the whole application on any state changes, instead of notifying the specific components (UI) that rely on those changes.
 React JS is also complex.
 There are many tools, addons and method names to keep track of.
 It is neither a complete framework like Ember JS and Angular JS, at least not yet.
 This is not to say React JS is bad, it is awesome!
 It just does not solve everything I need it to solve.

-### jFramework in short
+### jFlux in short
-jFramework takes the principles of FLUX, forcing a unidirectonal flow, but does not have a philosophy of rerendering the whole application on state changes.
+jFlux takes the principles of FLUX, forcing a unidirectonal flow, but does not have a philosophy of rerendering the whole application on state changes.
 Only components that depend on certain states will do a smart rerender, removing/adding/replacing DOM content required to keep in sync.
-Any nested components will only be affected if their parent component passes properties that have changed. jFramework also introduces all the tools needed to build an application, like a router, actions and state stores.
+Any nested components will only be affected if their parent component passes properties that have changed. jFlux also introduces all the tools needed to build an application, like a router, actions and state stores.
 It is also focused on being a very restricted and simple API.
 It should be easy to understand, remember and be productive in.
 And of course have fun with :-)

 #### So you thought jQuery was out?
-React JS uses a string representation of the UI before and after a state change to calculate DOM operations that is required to make the necessary changes to the UI. jFramework does something similar.
+React JS uses a string representation of the UI before and after a state change to calculate DOM operations that is required to make the necessary changes to the UI. jFlux does something similar.
 It builds up its own internal structure of the UI using jQuery objects and checks differences on an object level, not a string level.
 The nice thing about jQuery is the amazing amounts of plugins and when put in a composable component concept becomes even more powerful.

 I think it is time to check some code.
 All the examples below are shown in the CommonJS pattern so that you can see how the code is written with modules.
 You are free to use it globally though, just make sure you load jQuery first.

 ### Components
 {% highlight javascript %}
-var $$ = require('jframework');
+var $$ = require('jflux');
 module.exports = $$.component(function () {

     this.render = function (compile) {